 My Response To The CES Letter

-After doing a very deep dive into all of the polygamy evidence surrounding Joseph Smith, I have now changed my mind about which restoration leader started polygamy.
-I used to believe the standard narrative that Joseph secretly started it under the command of God, and that Brigham Young was Joseph’s most faithful disciple.
+After deeply diving into all the polygamy evidence surrounding Joseph Smith, I have now changed my mind about which restoration leader started polygamy.
+I used to believe the standard narrative that Joseph secretly started it under the command of God and that Brigham Young was Joseph’s most faithful disciple.

-But the quality of the evidence is so much stronger in support of the idea that Joseph Smith actually told the truth during his lifetime, and that Joseph and Hyrum fought polygamy within the church until the time of their deaths.
-In fact since Joseph Smith had already excommunicated people for practicing polygamy, I suspect Brigham Young and others of the twelve would have probably been excommunicated within a year or two had Joseph survived Carthage.
-There is some evidence to this effect.
+But the quality of the evidence is so much stronger in support of the idea that Joseph Smith told the truth during his lifetime and that Joseph and Hyrum fought polygamy within the church until their deaths.

-However the CES Letter is not that at all.
-Someone sincerely searching for truth looks at the facts honestly, and does not twist them to be deceptive.
-Jeremy on the other hand is clearly intentional in his distortion and fabrication of facts.
+Someone sincerely searching for truth looks at the facts honestly and does not twist them to be deceptive.
+On the other hand, Jeremy is clearly intentional in his distortion and fabrication of facts.
 As you will see below as we go through his letter, and as I said earlier, it is beyond poor research.
 He lies repeatedly.
 There is no other way to describe it.

 This response will take multiple pages.
-So to make it simple, I will link to both the next page and the previous page at the bottom of each page in this response.
+So, to simplify it, I will link to both the next page and the previous page at the bottom of each page in this response.

-Twenty years ago or so was when I was first exposed to the most difficult accusations against the church that I had ever seen up to that point.
-The reason that they were so difficult was because I had never heard them before, and I did not know where to go to get the complete answers.
-There was no readily available “responses” by LDS sources that I could find or go to back then.
+Twenty years ago or so, I was first exposed to the most difficult accusations against Joseph Smith that I had ever seen up to that point.
+They were so difficult because I had never heard them before, and I did not know where to go to get the complete answers.
+There were no readily available “responses” by Book of Mormon believing sources I could find or go to back then.

-Since I did not know any of the background information the arguments made in these accusations seemed logical.
-And so at one point I really questioned if the accusations I was reading was true.
+Since I did not know any of the background information, the arguments made in these accusations seemed logical.
+And so, at one point, I really questioned if the accusations I was reading were true.

-Fortunately for me I followed Apostle Ballard’s advice.
-He had said if you ever read critics of the church, to be sure and spend “equal time” reading both sides, with an emphasis on reading the Book of Mormon.
-So I made a point to try to read from the Book Of Mormon, about the same amount of time as I spent reading the accusations against the church.
+Fortunately for me, I followed Apostle Ballard’s advice.
+He had said if you ever read critics of Joseph or The Book of Mormon, to be sure, spend “equal time” reading both sides, emphasizing reading the Book of Mormon.
+So I tried to read from the Book Of Mormon, about the same amount of time I spent reading the accusations against Joseph.

 I did not find the actual answers to these accusations until years later.
-But it was okay with me and I was patient because of the powerful witness I had received.
-When I did finally find the actual facts, what had previously concerned me , was (in every case) just as I have found now in the CES Letter.
-Each was either a distortion of the truth, blatant misrepresentation or complete fabrication.
+But it was okay with me, and I was patient because of the powerful witness I had received.
+When I finally found the actual facts, what had previously concerned me was in every case, just as I have found now in the CES Letter.
+Each was either a distortion of the truth, blatant misrepresentation, or complete fabrication.

 I would like to make a promise to anyone reading this response.
-I promise you that if you will really do your research, and get to the actual facts, the integrity of the prophet Joseph Smith and of the Book of Mormon, will always be vindicated.
+I promise that if you research and get to the facts, the integrity of the prophet Joseph Smith and the Book of Mormon will always be vindicated.

-And if you will spend an equal amount of time reading the Book of Mormon, that you spend reading things like the CES Letter, (no matter how many times you have read the Book Of Mormon before) the Holy Ghost will witness to you of the truthfulness of the Book of Mormon and the prophet Joseph Smith, while you continue to search for your answers.
+And if you spend an equal amount of time reading the Book of Mormon that you spend reading things like the CES Letter (no matter how many times you have read the Book Of Mormon before), the Holy Ghost will witness to you the truthfulness of the Book of Mormon and the prophet Joseph Smith.
+At the same time, you continue to search for your answers.

 The CES Letter Is Jeremy’s Career

-Jeremy T RunnellsThere are a lot of Jeremy T Runnels’ critics that have written estimates as to what he makes monthly from donations on his CES Letter website.
-Most estimate that Jeremy is making in excess of $10,000 US dollars per month.
+Jeremy T RunnellsMany of Jeremy T. Runnels’ critics have written estimates of what he makes monthly from donations on his CES Letter website.
+Most estimate that Jeremy makes over $10,000 US dollars per month.

-In responding to these claims Jeremy has never denied these numbers.
-In fact on his website his response there does not deny these numbers.
-Instead he claims that with all of the countless hours he spends each week, it works out to be “well below minimum wage”. $10,000 per month works out to at least $2,300 per week.
+In responding to these claims, Jeremy has never denied these numbers.
+In fact, on his website, his response there does not deny these numbers.
+Instead, he claims that with the countless hours he spends each week, it works out to be “well below minimum wage.” $10,000 per month works out to at least $2,300 per week.
 Even if he spends 60 hours per week on this (which he doesn’t), that is $38 per hour, well above minimum wage.

-My only point here is that from everything I have been able to find online about Jeremy, both in the accusations made by his critics, and in his responses, it seems that this is his only source of income.
+My only point here is that from everything I have found online about Jeremy, both in the accusations made by his critics and in his responses, it seems that this is his only source of income.
 I will leave you with your own opinion of whether or not you think that would create any kind of an alternative motive or bias in him regarding this topic.

 Introduction